pancake-library/Cheesy-Adventure/README.md

-# Cheesey-Adventure
+# Cheesy Adventure
-A game for the Jamcraft %
+ A game for the Jamcraft 2020